Villanova became the highest seed to be knocked out of the tournament so far Saturday night.

 Villanova is the top seed in the Big East Tournament and the third ranked team in the country, but it’s business as usual on the Main Line.

 Darrun Hilliard scored 19 points to lead No. 6 Villanova to a dominating 77-59 victory over Georgetown on Saturday, preserving the Wildcats’ hopes of a No. 1 seed in the NCAA tournament.

 Darrun Hilliard scored a career-high 26 points and No. 8 Villanova set a school record for regular-season wins with a 73-56 victory over Marquette on Sunday.

-Darrun Hilliard scored 17 points to lead Villanova to a 67-48 victory over Butler on Wednesday night.
+Darrun Hilliard and James Bell scored 11 points each to lead No. 8 Villanova to a 67-48 victory over Butler on Wednesday night.

 It was the second straight win for Villanova since its second loss of the season to No. 11 Creighton.